NLPLab-IUST/cross_target_stance_classification/README.md

 In the second step, create cache and model folder in the folder named data.
 Then, run data_util.py to fill those folders.

+Don't forget to change the DATA_DIR path in config.py to your desired path.

 On windows (Train and test):